Uniform polyhedra

 In the regular polyhedron page we saw a detailed description of the Platonic solids, and in the Archimedean polytope page we presented the Archimedean solids.

-Fig. 1: I made these 60 uniform polyhedra in the later 90's.
+Fig. B.1: I made these 60 uniform polyhedra in the later 90's.
 These are in my parents' country house in Portugal.
 This set includes the models of the regular and quasi-regular polyhedra displayed in my office, but on a smaller scale.

 Another way of representing polyhedra is with edge models.
 One possibility is doing this with Zometool, another one, presented in the next figure, is 3-D printing.